 He’s talking about the religious elite and supposedly wise ones.
 Today we might call them the Pope, pastors, preachers, deacons.

-We get hung up on famous authors and speakers and even though scripture is very clear, if were not careful we let them make us see is differently.
+We get hung up on famous authors and speakers and even though scripture is very clear, if we’re not careful we let them make us see it differently.

 [Galatians 2:7-10] 7 But on the contrary, seeing that I had been entrusted with the gospel to the uncircumcised, just as Peter had been to the circumcised 8 (for He who effectually worked for Peter in his apostleship to the circumcised effectually worked for me also to the Gentiles), 9 and recognizing the grace that had been given to me, James and Cephas and John, who were reputed to be pillars, gave to me and Barnabas the right hand of fellowship, so that we might go to the Gentiles and they to the circumcised.
 10 They only asked us to remember the poor—the very thing I also was eager to do.